World Obstacle

-World Obstacle, institutional name Fédération Internationale de Sports d'Obstacles (FISO), is the international governing body for obstacle sports and related events.
+World Obstacle, institutional name Fédération Internationale de Sports d'Obstacles (FISO), is an international governing body for obstacle sports and related events.
 Disciplines include Ninja (similar to Sasuke and American Ninja Warrior) and obstacle course racing (OCR).
 Headquartered in Lausanne, Switzerland, it sanctions world and continental level events.
+In 2026, The organization voted to dissolve itself by 10 August, as the final step of an organizational integration with Union Internationale de Pentathlon Moderne, the governing body for modern pentathlon.

 History

 The concept of an international governing body for obstacle course racing was originally proposed by Joe De Sena, the founder and owner of Spartan Race.
 This was announced in May, 2014 when world champion adventure athlete Ian Adamson accepted the job of leading the federation and sport, originally called the International Obstacle Racing Federation.

 The organization filed as a Colorado non-profit sporting organization in early 2016 under the name the International Obstacle Sports Federation (IOSF).
 The decision was taken at the fourth congress to establish headquarters in Lausanne, Switzerland to better represent the majority of member federations and be close to Global Association of International Sports Federations (GAISF), World Anti-Doping Agency (WADA), Court of Arbitration for Sport (CAS), the majority of international sporting federations and the International Olympic Committee (IOC).